earlman/lee-law-offices/content/en-us/people/ashley-lee.md

 ---

-    name: "Ashley Lee"
+name: 'Ashley J. Lee'
-    title: "Associate Attorney"
+title: 'Associate Attorney'
 education:
-        - Bachelor's Degree in Social Work (2013), University of Illinois Urbana-Champaign
-        - Juris Doctor (2018), Depaul University College of Law (Chicago, IL)
+    - J.D., DePaul University College of Law (Chicago, IL), 2018
+    - B.S., Social Work, University of Illinois Urbana-Champaign (Champaign, IL), 2013
 admitted:
     - California (2019)
-        - United States District Court for the Central District of California
+    - U.S. District Court for the Central District of California
 awards:
-        - Lawyers of Distinction in Labor Law (2020)
+    - Recipient, Lawyers of Distinction Award in Labor Law (2020)
+    - CALI Award Recipient for work at the DePaul University Family Law Clinic (2018)
 order: 2
-    type: "person"
+type: 'person'
 locale: en-us
-    pic: "./profile_picture.png"
+pic: './profile_picture.png'
-    filename: "ashlee-lee"
+filename: 'ashlee-lee'
 ---

-Ms. Lee is an associate attorney at Lee Law Offices.
-She graduated with a bachelor's degree in social work from the University of Illinois Urbana-Champaign, and a juris doctorate from DePaul University in Chicago, Illinois.
+Ashley Lee concentrates her practice in matters involving harassment, retaliation, wrongful termination, wage-and-hour class actions, and business litigation.
+She is experienced in representing both plaintiffs and defendants in employment-related matters, giving her a balanced perspective when evaluating a case for trial or settlement.

-She has a long history working in social work, non-profit organizations, domestic violence and family law clinics in the Chicagoland area and was the CALI Award Recipient in 2018 for her work at the DePaul University Family Law Clinic.
-Her background in social work has allowed her to bring a unique skill of making clients feel heard and zealously defending and advocating for their livelihood.
+Ms. Lee has extensive experience in social work, non-profit organizations, domestic violence, and family law clinics in the Chicagoland area.
+This background gives her the ability to make clients feel heard while zealously defending and advocating for their livelihood.

-Ms. Lee’s practice is dedicated to representing both plaintiffs and defendants in harassment, retaliation and wrongful termination actions, wage-and-hour class actions, commercial & business litigation cases.
-Her experience in representing both plaintiffs and defendants, particularly employers and employees, brings a unique advantage that allows her to evaluate a case from all angles.

-Ms. Lee is admitted to the State of California and the United States District Court for the Central District of California.
-She is a recipient of the Lawyers of Distinction (2020) in labor law.
+While working as a law clerk volunteer at the Domestic Violence Legal Clinic (2017 to 2018), she gained an understanding of family law, immigration, and sexual harassment matters.
+During this time, she interviewed clients, wrote affidavits, and prepared petitions for emergency protection orders under the supervision of licensed attorneys.
+While attending law school, Ms. Lee received the CALI Award for her work at the DePaul University Family Law Clinic.